Homer and Ned's Hail Mary Pass

 "Homer and Ned's Hail Mary Pass" is the eighth episode of the sixteenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on February 6, 2005.
 The episode was written by Tim Long and directed by Steven Dean Moore.

-In this episode, Homer teaches victory dances to athletes after his dance is seen around the world while Ned films movies about the Bible, which is unpopular with the townsfolk.
+In this episode, Homer teaches victory dances to athletes after his dance is seen around the world while Ned films movies about the Bible, which are unpopular with the townsfolk.
 When Homer is recruited to produce the Super Bowl halftime show, he enlists Ned to help him stage a Bible story.

 The episode is a Super Bowl-themed episode that was broadcast after Super Bowl XXXIX, followed by the premiere of American Dad!.
 This is the first episode in which Comic Book Guy's real name, Jeff Albertson, is revealed to the audience.
 Athletes Tom Brady, LeBron James, Michelle Kwan, Yao Ming, and Warren Sapp appear as themselves.
 The episode received mixed reviews.